mayankmahajan24/QL/docs/LanguageReference.md

 Arrays represent multiple instances of one of the primitive data types represented as contiguous memory.
 Each array must contain only a single type of primitives; for example, we can have either an array of `int`, an array of `float`, an array of `bool`, and an array of `string`, but no combinations of these types.
 Note that nested arrays are not allowed in QL.
 The size of the array is fixed at the time of its creation e.g. `array(10)`.
 Arrays in QL are statically typed since the type of a variable is known at compile time.

 #### 3.2.2 JSON (`json`)
-Since the language must search and return results from JSON files, it supports Jsons as a non-primitive type.
+Since the language must search and return results from JSON files, it supports JSONs as a non-primitive type.
 A `json` object can be created directly from a filename of a valid JSON.
 For example, one could write: `json a = json("file1.json")`.
-During runtime, the generated java code will check if the contents of the file make up a valid json.
-This means that Jsons are dynamically typed in QL.
+During runtime, the generated java code will check if the contents of the file make up a valid JSON.
+This means that JSONs are dynamically typed in QL.

-Jsons are statically inferred but checked dynamically in QL.
+JSONs are statically inferred but checked dynamically in QL.

 EVAN - so we can do this but i dont know how to introduce this without first introducing the bracket selector
 <!-- The second way to obtain a JSON object is by using a subset of a current JSON.
 For example, say the following variable is already set: